IBE160/SG-Gruppe-14-d2/docs/project-plan.md

 **Critical for MVP:**
 1. ✅ **History Panel Baseline Snapshot** - COMPLETE via client-side workaround.
 The frontend now generates a virtual baseline snapshot. (est: 1-2 hours)
 2. ❌ **Owner Perspective Budget Revision** - No UI to accept revised budgets from owner agent, no backend endpoint, no snapshot creation (est: 6-8 hours)
-3. ❌ **Dependency Validation** - Users can commit to packages before prerequisites are complete, breaks realistic project sequencing (est: 2-3 hours)
+3. ✅ **Dependency Validation** - COMPLETE.
+Users can no longer commit to packages before prerequisites are complete.
-4. ❌ **Timeline Validation** - Users can accept offers that make project late, no deadline enforcement during commitment (est: 3-4 hours)
+4. ✅ **Timeline Validation** - COMPLETE.
+Users can no longer accept offers that make the project late.

 **Nice to Have (Future Enhancements):**
 6. ❌ **Renegotiation/Uncommit** - Cannot reverse accepted offers, no DELETE endpoint (est: 3-4 hours)